 Slovenia offers visitors many treasures waiting to be explored, including castles scattered throughout the country.
-All are within no more than a 90-minutes drive from Ljubljana, making them perfect day-trip options with the capital city as a homebase.
-There are about 500 ruins, fortresses, manors and castles in Slovenia, many of which have been restored to galleries, house museums, restaurants and even five-star hotels.
+All are within no more than a 90-minute drive from Ljubljana, making them perfect day-trip options with the capital city as a home base.
+There are about 500 ruins, fortresses, manors, and castles in Slovenia, many of which have been restored to galleries, house museums, restaurants, and even five-star hotels.

-A true castle lover should head to one (or all) of these magnificent and famous castles in Slovenia.
+A real castle lover should head to one (or all) of these magnificent and famous castles in Slovenia.

-By climbing the 99 steps of the castle, you can see a beautiful view of the surrounding Alps and the picturesque lake below.
-It’s easily the most famous castle in Slovenia, one of the country’s most visited tourist attractions.
-Conveniently enough, the Bled Castle opening hours are from 8 a.m. to 6 p.m. in winter, and from 8 a.m. to 8 or 9 p.m. in summer.
+By climbing the castle’s 99 steps, you can see a beautiful view of the surrounding Alps and the picturesque lake below.
+It’s easily the most famous castle in Slovenia, one of its most visited tourist attractions.
+Conveniently enough, the Bled Castle opening hours are from 8 a.m. to 6 p.m. in winter and from 8 a.m. to 8 or 9 p.m. in summer.
 The castle’s open to the public throughout the entire year.

 If you’re looking for a castle in Slovenia for kids, Bled Castle is as easy to get to and visit-friendly as they come.

-Zuzemberk Castle is among the lesser known castles in Slovenia.
+Zuzemberk Castle is among the lesser-known castles in Slovenia.
 It is a 40-minute drive from Ljubljana and offers stunning scenery and great views, a great one-day trip to Slovenia’s Dolenjska region.
-This imposing Slovenia castle now currently hosts various events and programs every year.
+This imposing Slovenia castle currently hosts various events and programs every year.

-Predjama castle is known worldwide as the largest cave castle and is entered in the Guinness Book of Records as such.
-The impressive thing to be noted about this castle is that the fusions between the natural cave and castle walls were made by humans.
+Predjama castle is known worldwide as the most extensive cave castle and entered in the Guinness Book of Records.
+The impressive thing to be noted about this castle is that humans made fusions between the natural cave and castle walls.

 The Sevnica Castle will take you to the past and fill you with the energy of the Earth.
 The castle is surrounded by a garden rich with energy points.
 Many couples come here to commit their love and faithfulness to each other.
 Guided tours and coffee from the castle’s café are also available.

-Celje Castle, also known as Old Castle, is considered to be one of the largest medieval castles in Slovenia today.
-The castle has still not been fully preserved, yet is breathtaking due to its atmosphere and appearance.
-Take a guided tour to hear the about the myths and legends surrounding the castle.
+Celje Castle, also known as Old Castle, is considered one of the largest medieval castles in Slovenia today.
+The castle has still not been fully preserved, yet it is breathtaking due to its atmosphere and appearance.
+Take a guided tour to hear about the myths and legends surrounding the castle.
 A small admission fee of 4 euros is required to tour the property.

-At the top, check out the virtual museum to relive the castle’s history and make sure to enjoy the great views of Ljubljana.
+At the top, check out the virtual museum to relive the castle’s history and make sure to enjoy the incredible views of Ljubljana.
 You can get there via the Ljubljana funicular or by hiking on the trails up the hill.
-This is one of the easiest castles to visit in Slovenia, being located in the heart of the country’s capital.
+This is one of the most accessible castles to visit in Slovenia, located in the heart of the country’s capital.

-The Ljubljana Castle opening hours vary through the year.
-You can check current opening hours here.
+The Ljubljana Castle opening hours vary throughout the year.
+You can check the current opening hours here.

 As the name suggests, Bistrica Castle is in Slovenska Bistrica, right in the old town center from Maribor.
 The castle also has a park that is declared as a cultural monument.

 The Bogenspark Castle is a renaissance castle from the 16th century in the middle of the country.
-Even if you are short on time and do not have an entire day to spend, do visit the Bogensperk Castle.
-With unique exhibitions about the history of the country, the castle is great for adults and kids always love to explore it.
-It was a home to one of the famous Slovenians, Johann Weichard Valvasor, and this Slovenia castle is an excellent place to learn about this man.
+If you are short on time and do not have an entire day to spend, visit Bogensperk Castle.
+With unique exhibitions about the country’s history, the castle is great for adults, and kids always love to explore it.
+It was home to one of the famous Slovenians, Johann Weichard Valvasor, and this Slovenia castle is an excellent place to learn about this man.

-The Ptuj Castle is 90 minutes away from Ljubljana and 30 minutes from Maribor, the second largest city in Slovenia.
-What is important to know about this castle is that it was built for the needs of defense and military.
+The Ptuj Castle is 90 minutes away from Ljubljana and 30 minutes from Maribor, the second-largest city in Slovenia.
+What is essential to know about this castle is that it was built for defense and the military’s needs.

-Now, however, it Ptuj Castle is open to the public and feaures a museum exhibiting objects from different eras of Slovenian history.
-The tower of the castle dates back to the 9th or 10th centuries whereas the rest of the castle has been changed over time.
+However, Ptuj Castle is open to the public and features a museum exhibiting objects from different eras of Slovenian history.
+The castle’s tower dates back to the 9th or 10th centuries, whereas the rest of the castle has been changed over time.

 When trying to escape from the capital city, head out to the Tivoli Mansion.
 Not only is it home to the International Center of Graphic Arts that organizes several displays, but it also boasts lovely woods and gardens behind it.

 The Betnava Mansion is another house located in Maribor in the northern part of Slovenia and is one of the most beautiful baroque houses in this area.
-The estate is surrounded by an English park with stream and pond.
+An English park surrounds the estate with a stream and pond.